 Don't let equipment stop you, you can make the gelt in the muffin tins with muffin liners!

 Muffin tin instructions: spray your muffin tin with coconut (or a flavorless) oil spray.
-If using a large muffin tin, add 2 teaspoon of the chocolate to each well.
+If using a large muffin tin, add 2 teaspoons of the chocolate to each well.
 If using a mini muffin tin, add 1 teaspoon of chocolate to each well.
-Refrigerate for minimum 20 minutes.
+Refrigerate for a minimum of 20 minutes.

 Use a pastry spatula to smooth the tops and scrape off the excess chocolate.
 Set in the refrigerator for 20 minutes.